esamaric-srl/Microsoft-Courses/CWJSC101.md

 ## Introduction

 In the ever-evolving world of web development, **JavaScript** stands out as a cornerstone technology that powers the interactive and dynamic aspects of modern websites.
-The CWJSC101 course, "Introduction to JavaScript," offers an comprehensive and engaging entry point into this versatile programming language.
+The <a href="https://www.esamatic.it/corsi/introduction-to-javascript-courseware">CWJSC101: Introduction to JavaScript</a> course, offers an comprehensive and engaging entry point into this versatile programming language.
 This course is designed to equip beginners and aspiring developers with the fundamental knowledge and skills needed to start creating dynamic, interactive web content.

-Whether you're a complete novice in programming, a web designer looking to expand your skill set, or a professional from another field interested in transitioning to web development, CWJSC101 provides a solid foundation in JavaScript programming.
+Whether you're a complete novice in programming, a web designer looking to expand your skill set, or a professional from another field interested in transitioning to web development, <a href="https://www.esamatic.it/corsi/introduction-to-javascript-courseware">CWJSC101</a> provides a solid foundation in JavaScript programming.
 This course demystifies the basics of JavaScript and empowers you to bring your web pages to life with interactivity and functionality.

 ## Course Overview

-The CWJSC101 Introduction to JavaScript course is an intensive training program that covers the core concepts of JavaScript programming.
+The <a href="https://www.esamatic.it/corsi/introduction-to-javascript-courseware">CWJSC101 Introduction to JavaScript course is an intensive training program that covers the core concepts of JavaScript programming.
 Here's a quick snapshot of the course details:

 - **Duration**: 28 hours (typically spread over 4 days)
 - **Format**: Instructor-led training